 Collective Greek Council (CGC): The governing council for Greek-lettered organization with various academic and interest-based membership on the Oregon State Campus.
-This council includes representation from sororities that are local organizations as well as sororities and fraternities that have multiple chapters around the country.
+This council includes local sororities (unique to OSU) in addition to sororities that have multiple chapters around the country.

 Colony: Known as a “trial period” for a new organization that is awaiting official Chapter Status recognition from their national to establish a letter chapter on their campus.